 Are you the first one to arrive at your office and the last to leave?
 Do you work through lunch or skip it altogether?
 Do you find yourself checking your email while on vacation?
+Do you feel like you’ve achieved work-life balance?

 A startling 65 percent of bosses said they still work while on vacation, according to a 2014 Careerbuilder study.